 The Early Years Pathway is a three-year course aimed at individuals who have a keen interest in early years education and who have at least one year of experience working with children aged 0-5 years.
 This course is ideal for practitioners wanting to study a Higher Education course whilst actively working in the industry.

 This course is designed for experienced teaching assistants who want to develop their professional knowledge and understanding through a combination of theoretical and practical study.
 Whichever pathway you choose, this programme will develop you as a confident, knowledgeable and effective practitioner.
 Your academic study will be reflected in your practical work, and your working environment will be used for projects, activities and research.
 With an emphasis on employability and transferable skills, everything that you learn in college will be relevant to your everyday practice, and you will need to identify a workbased critical friend who can support and advise you.

 - Starting to Study

 - Early Years Provision and Practice OR Supporting Teaching and Learning

 - Work Based Reflective Practice (1)

 - Equality and Diversity

 - Understanding Behaviour

 - Secondary Research

-Graduates of this course with suitable grade profiles are automatically considered for progression onto our final-year BA (Hons) Education Studies degree.
-Other students have completed degrees at university, furthered their careers in the early years and primary sectors, with many gaining Early Years Initial Teacher Training and PGCE qualifications, or opened their own early years businesses.
+Graduates of this course with a pass/40% are automatically considered for progression onto our final-year BA (Hons) Education Studies degree.
+Other students have completed degrees at university or furthered their careers in the early years and primary sectors.

 Whilst every effort is made to ensure that the information contained on this website is correct, the College accepts no liability for any errors or omissions.
 Please note that details are subject to change without notice with regard to the provision of courses, course times and dates and the fees and charges levied.